 STEPHANIE (CONT’D)

-the page break, you write their name and CONT’D in
+page break, you write their name and CONT’D in parentheses on the next page.

 RAY